byme8/articles/ConverRESTToGraphQL/ConvertRESTToGraphQL.md

 In this article, I want to showcase a new way to create web APIs with GraphQL.
-We will look at its benefits compared to traditional REST API when it is better to use it, and how we can transform existing REST API to support GraphQL.
+We will look at its benefits compared to traditional REST API, and how we can transform existing REST API to support GraphQL.

 # Over and under fetching